usds/medicaid-renewals-playbook/plays/plays.md

 ### Resources
 Guides
-  * [Navigator Research Guide](../resources/navigator-research-guide.docx): Working with [Navigators](https://www.healthcare.gov/glossary/navigator/) is crucial for the success of renewals work.
+  * Navigator Research Guide ([docx](../resources/navigator-research-guide.docx), [pdf](../resources/navigator-research-guide.pdf)): Working with [Navigators](https://www.healthcare.gov/glossary/navigator/) is crucial for the success of renewals work.
 This guide provides a set of resources for explaining, justifying, preparing, and performing work with Navigators.
 It includes background information on Navigator organizations, example research plans, and email templates for correspondence.

 Templates
-  * [Data Request Worksheet](../resources/data-request-worksheet.xlsx): A worksheet that can be used by the state to begin measuring their end-to-end renewal funnel.
+  * Data Request Worksheet ([xlsx](../resources/data-request-worksheet.xlsx), [pdf](../resources/data-request-worksheet.pdf)): A worksheet that can be used by the state to begin measuring their end-to-end renewal funnel.
 Some states will not be able to fill out all fields in the template; that's okay!
 This template can and should be adapted for the particular state.
   * [State Renewals Funnel](https://app.mural.co/t/usdigitalservice0135/m/usdigitalservice0135/1697032143290/0ae29a54efb9ed41a03dbba35e11e7eba60cfa1e?sender=u46dc9256beb1576a38081536): A method for visualizing the end-to-end funnel of Medicaid renewals, and determining which drop-off points are the most critical to focus on.
   * [Renewal Journey Map](https://app.mural.co/t/usdigitalservice0135/m/usdigitalservice0135/1697052445632/f3f79359e57b77d23f41d325a131b736c5740263?sender=u46dc9256beb1576a38081536): A method for mapping a member's renewal journey from start to finish.
 This can be used throughout the investigation and research process for determining challenges and opportunities for improvement.